-We depend significantly on our international revenue and are subject to the risks associated with international operations, which may negatively affect our operating results.
+We depend significantly on our international revenue and are subject to the risks associated with international operations, including those of our contract manufacturers, which may negatively affect our operating results.

-Revenue derived from customers outside of the U.S. in the first quarter of 2013 and the fiscal year ended December 31, 2012 represented approximately 58% and 56% of our revenue, respectively.
-The percentage of our revenue attributable to international operations in the first quarter, compared to the same percentage in 2012, primarily resulted from a decrease in our revenues attributable to U.S. sales in the first quarter.
-However, although no assurances can be given with respect to international sales growth in any one or more regions, we expect that international revenue is likely to continue to represent, from year to year, a majority, and potentially increasing, percentage of our annual revenue for the foreseeable future.
+Revenue derived from customers outside of the U.S. in the first six months of 2013 and the fiscal year ended December 31, 2012 represented approximately 55% and 56% of our revenue, respectively.
+Although no assurances can be given with respect to international sales growth in any one or more regions, we expect that international revenue is likely to continue to represent, from year to year, a majority, and potentially increasing, percentage of our annual revenue for the foreseeable future.
 Furthermore, most of our contract manufacturing occurs overseas.

-Our international operations, the international operations of our contract manufacturers, and our efforts to maintain and increase revenue in international markets are subject to a number of risks, which are generally greater with respect to emerging market countries, including the impact on our business and operating results, whether direct or indirect, of:
+Our international operations, the international operations of our contract manufacturers, and our efforts to maintain and increase revenue in international markets are subject to a number of risks, which are generally greater with respect to emerging market countries, including the impact on our business and our operating results, financial condition and cash flows, whether direct or indirect, of:

-- growth and stability of the economy in one or more international regions; - fluctuations in currency exchange rates; - · changes in foreign government regulations and telecommunications standards; - · import and export license requirements, tariffs, taxes and other trade barriers; - a significant reliance on distributors, resellers and others to sell our products and solutions, particularly in emerging market countries; - availability of credit, particularly in emerging market countries; - · difficulty in collecting accounts receivable, especially from smaller customers and resellers, particularly in emerging market countries; - · compliance with the U.S. Foreign Corrupt Practices Act, or FCPA, and the U.K. Bribery Act, particularly in emerging market countries; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - fulfilling "country of origin" requirements for our products for certain customers; - · difficulty in staffing and managing foreign operations; - political and economic instability, including risks related to terrorist activity, particularly in emerging market countries; - changes in economic policies by foreign governments; - lack of basic infrastructure, particularly in emerging market countries; - · impact of continuing social and political unrest in the Middle East and resulting regime changes; and - · impact of recent "saber rattling" by the North Korean government and the risk of war resulting from such threats and actions.
+- · growth and stability of the economy in one or more international regions; - · fluctuations in currency exchange rates; - changes in foreign government regulations and telecommunications standards; - · import and export license requirements, tariffs, taxes and other trade barriers; - · our significant reliance on distributors, resellers and others to sell our products and solutions, particularly in emerging market countries; - · availability of credit, particularly in emerging market countries; - difficulty in collecting accounts receivable, especially from smaller customers and resellers, particularly in emerging market countries; - · compliance with the U.S. Foreign Corrupt Practices Act, or FCPA, and the U.K. Bribery Act, particularly in emerging market countries; - the burden of complying with a wide variety of foreign laws, treaties and technical standards; - fulfilling "country of origin" requirements for our products for certain customers; - difficulty in staffing and managing foreign operations; - · political and economic instability, including risks related to terrorist activity, particularly in emerging market countries; - changes in economic policies by foreign governments; - lack of basic infrastructure, particularly in emerging market countries; - · impact of continuing social and political unrest in the Middle East and resulting regime changes; and - impact of recent "saber rattling" by the North Korean government, the threat of Iran developing a nuclear capability or growing unrest in the Middle East and the risk of war resulting from such actions, threats or unrest.